-Since 2004, DCI has worked with 1000s of cases of Dupuytren’s contracture using natural self-treatments.
-Each DCI treatment plan comes with complete detailed information to get the best results possible.
-No one has ever reported a serious side effect, and no one has ever reported a recurrence of Dupuytren’s contracture after successful treatment.
-We average 8-10 reports of moderate to marked success with Dupuytren’s contracture for every one report of failure we receive – when self-treatment is done as we suggest.
+Since 2004, DCI has worked with 1000s of cases using multiple therapies to treat this hand problem.
+As a result, we average 8-10 reports of moderate to marked success with Dupuytren’s contracture natural treatment, for every one report of failure we receive – when self-treatment is done as we suggest.

 Frequently Asked Questions

 What is this home treatment for Dupuytren’s contracture?

 DCI natural treatment uses many different internal and external natural therapies at the same time.
 Basically, the idea is to “gang up” on the fibrous palm lump.
 This strategy throws everything you can against the fibrous Dupuytren’s contracture tissue to overwhelm it.
 We combine nutrients (vitamin E, PABA, l-arginine etc.) for soft tissue healing, fibrin-eating enzymes, plus things like stretching, ultrasound, DMSO, etc. No one else does it like DCI.
 Aggressively supplying a large group of so many therapy items at the same time makes the DCI concept different – and effective.

 Our strategy is more inclusive than using vitamin E alone, as many doctors suggest.
 A single nutrient (like vitamin E or acetyl-L-carnitine) is never as successful to remove the fibrous palm lump, as a combination of nutrients.